zmalone/chef-web-docs/source/manage-a-node/windows/bootstrap-your-node/3/_index.md

 ## 3. Install the knife windows plugin

-You need to install the `knife windows` plugin on your workstation so that you can configure remote Windows Server nodes over the WinRM protocol.
+The `knife windows` plugin enables you to configure remote Windows Server nodes over the WinRM protocol from your workstation.
+Although the this plugin comes with the Chef DK, we recommend that you install the latest version.
 Run this command to install it.

 ```bash
 # ~\chef-repo